timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/custom-sc.md

 ```section:end
 ```

-In our last step now just want to deploy the built container with a [Knative Serving Service](https://knative.dev/docs/serving/services/creating-services/) using an ClusterTemplate.
-Don't forget to add it as a resource with the required input to the ClusterSupplyChain.
+In our last step, we just want to deploy the built container using ClusterTemplate.
+The easiest way is to use a [Knative Serving Service](https://knative.dev/docs/serving/services/creating-services/) as an implementation because it creates everything it needs to also make our application accessible to the outer world.

 ```editor:append-lines-to-file
 file: custom-supply-chain/deployment-template.yaml